-The roots of contemporary industrial policies in Japan go back all the way into the Meiji Restoration of the mid-19th century, and the state-led development under the slogans Shokusan-Kogyo (industrialization) and Fukoku-Kyohei (a wealthy nation and a strong army.)
-Ironically, the unequal treaties concluded between Japan and Western powers which greatly circumscribed Japan' s ability to protect its domestic industries through tariffs, encouraged Japanese policymakers to develop other tools such as targeted subsidized lending through state-controlled banks to achieve the same effect.
-Intellectually, the Japanese took their cues from Prussia (a curious precursor of the Axis alliance of World War II), not Britain, and it was Friedrich List, the proponent of infant industry promotion, not Alfred Marshall, the father welfare-reducing, and the optimal policy is a coordinated export tax by both national governments.
-9 See World Bank, 1993, Chapter 4 and Campos and Root (1996)

-of neoclassical economics, who developed a following in Japan.10
+ability to protect its domestic industries through tariffs, encouraged Japanese policymakers to develop other tools such as targeted subsidized lending through state-controlled banks to achieve the same effect.
+Intellectually, the Japanese took their cues from Prussia (a curious precursor of the Axis alliance of World War II), not Britain, and it was Friedrich List, the proponent of infant industry promotion, not Alfred Marshall, the father of neoclassical economics, who developed a following in Japan.10

-Japan developed a dual economy exporting labor-intensive products such as tea, textiles, and apparel while at the same time developing considerable heavy industry, much of it organized by familydominated conglomerates (zaibatsu) and oriented toward military production.
+Japan developed a dual economy exporting labor-intensive products such as tea, textiles, and apparel while at the same time developing considerable heavy industry, much of it organized by family-dominated conglomerates (zaibatsu) and oriented toward military production.
 Japan defeated first China (1895) (annexing Taiwan), then Russia (1905) (eventually annexing Korea) and established itself as a formidable military power as recognized by Great Britain in the Anglo-Japanese Alliance of 1902.

-State-dominance of the economy, which had waned in the early part of the 20th century as the private sector expanded, revived with the political radicalization of the late 1920s, the Great Depression, and the onset of the Pacific War.
+State-dominance of the economy, which had waned in the early part of the 20th century as the private sector expanded, revived with the political radicalization of the late 1920s, the Great Depression, and the onset of World War II in the Pacific.
 Many of the institutional features often thought of as uniquely Japanese have their origins in the wartime economy (Okazaki, 1993; Noguchi, 1995).
 The devastation of World War II left Japan's per capita income in 1950 at less than three-fourths its prewar level.
-However, the contemporaneous level of per capita income was surely a misleading indicator of Japan's underlying technological capacity - Japan, after all, had produced battleships for the Russo-Japanese War of 1905 and aircraft carriers and world class fighter airplanes in the 1930s, and as indicated by Table 1, the human capital embodied in Japan's labor force was quite high relative to per capita income.
+However, the contemporaneous level of per capita income was surely a misleading indicator of Japan's underlying technological capacity - Japan, after all, had produced